Passport Book vs Passport Card: Which Do You Need?

 Should I get both a passport book and card?

-If you can afford it, getting both is a practical choice.
+If you can afford it, getting both is practical.
 The combined application fee for first-time applicants is $195 ($130 book + $30 card + $35 execution).
-The card works as a wallet-sized backup ID, and the book handles international air travel.
+The card works as a wallet-sized backup ID.

 Do passport books and cards use the same photo?